 Journalism is above average in terms of popularity with it being the #110 most popular associate degree program in the country.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

-College Factual reviewed 2 schools in the United States to determine which ones were the best for associate degree seekers in the field of journalism.
+For its 2024 ranking, College Factual looked at 2 schools in the United States to determine which ones were the best for journalism students pursuing a associate degree.
 When you put them all together, these colleges and universities awarded 676 associate degrees in journalism during the 2020-2021 academic year.

 Average early-career salary of those graduating with their associate degree is one indicator we use in our analysis to find the schools that offer the highest-quality education.
 That is, everyone wants their associate degree to be worth something, and salaries are one measure of determining that.